 If you ever feel that your consent has not been sought before examination or treatment, please let a member of the team know straight away.

-Through our Day Hospices, based at our Hospice in Crawley and at the Woodhatch Centre in Reigate, we can give you help with symptoms and the opportunity to talk with other people who are in a similar situation.
-We also run a variety of Day Hospice sessions including art groups, meditation, and group exercise.
-Day Hospice volunteers can often offer complementary therapies, such as hand massages and nail painting, or occasionally even haircuts.
+Through our Living Well Centres, based at our Hospice in Crawley and at The Westway in Caterham, we can give you help with symptoms and the opportunity to talk with other people who are in a similar situation.
+We also run a variety of sessions including art groups, meditation, and group exercise.
+Volunteers can often offer complementary therapies, such as hand massages and nail painting, or occasionally even haircuts.
 We can take you to and from the classes if you aren’t able to travel yourself.

-For the times and details of our regular sessions visit our Day Hospice page.
+For the times and details of our regular sessions visit our Living Well Centre page

 How can you help me spiritually and emotionally?